ds-raman/Zepto-E-Commerce-SQL-Analysis/README.md

 ## Dataset

-The dataset contains product-level information from an e-commerce platform.
+The dataset contains product-level information from an kaggel platform.

 ### Columns